rtthw/ration/README.md

-# iproc
+# Ration

-And inter-process communication (IPC) library for Rust.
+A shared memory library for Rust.

 ## Features

 - **Performance.**
   > Shared memory is as fast as you can get with IPC.
 - **Flexibility.**
-  > `iproc` provides simple data types that can be used in a variety of ways.
+  > `ration` provides simple data types that can be used in a variety of ways.

 ## Examples